percona/pbm-docs/docs/usage/restore.md

 ## Restoring into a cluster / replica set with a different name

-Starting with version 1.8.0, you can restore **logical backups** into a new environment that has the same or more number of shards and these shards have different replica set names.
+Starting with version [1.8.0](../release-notes/1.8.0.md), you can restore [logical backups](../features/logical.md) into a new environment that has the same or more number of shards and these shards have different replica set names.
-Starting with version 2.2.0, you can restore environments that have [custom shard names](https://www.mongodb.com/docs/manual/reference/command/addShard/#mongodb-dbcommand-dbcmd.addShard).
+Starting with version [2.2.0](../release-notes/2.2.0.md), you can restore environments that have [custom shard names](https://www.mongodb.com/docs/manual/reference/command/addShard/#mongodb-dbcommand-dbcmd.addShard).

-Starting with version 2.2.0, you can restore *physical/incremental* backups into a new environment with a different replica set names.
+Starting with version [2.2.0](../release-notes/2.2.0.md), you can restore [physical](../features/physical.md) and [incremental physical](../features/incremental-backup.md) backups into a new environment with a different replica set names.
 Note that **the number of shards must be the same** as in the environment where the you made the backup.

 To restore data to the environment with different replica set names, configure the name mapping between the source and target environments.
 You can either set the `PBM_REPLSET_REMAPPING` environment variable for `pbm` CLI or use the `--replset-remapping` flag for PBM commands.
 The mapping format is `<rsTarget>=<rsSource>`.